Subscribe for updates

 On April 25, 2025, the Superior Court of New Jersey, Appellate Division (the “Appellate Division”) in New Jersey Department of Environmental Protection et al. v.
 Desai et al., ruled on the statute of limitations for state claims brought under the New Jersey Spill Compensation and Control Act (the “Spill Act”), finding that claims concerning remediation do not begin to accrue until the remediation is complete.

 The subject case stems from remediation that began in 1987, when the International Consumer Corporation (ICC), a solvent repacking business, closed operations at its site in Camden, New Jersey (the “Site”).
-Remediation as necessitated by the Industrial Site Rehabilitation Act (ISRA), then called the Environmental Cleanup Responsibility Act, was initiated in 1987 and continued in fits and starts until 1998, when the New Jersey Department of Environmental Protection (NJDEP) ultimately terminated a Memorandum of Agreement it had with ICC to clean up the Site.
+Remediation as necessitated by the Industrial Site Recovery Act (ISRA), then called the Environmental Cleanup Responsibility Act, was initiated in 1987 and continued in fits and starts until 1998, when the New Jersey Department of Environmental Protection (NJDEP) ultimately terminated a Memorandum of Agreement it had with ICC to clean up the Site.
 ICC’s remediation at the Site was never completed, even after additional notification from NJDEP in 2010 informing ICC of its continuing obligation to do so.

 NJDEP filed a complaint against ICC parties on April 20, 2023 pursuant to ISRA and the Spill Act seeking to compel ICC to remediate the site and to reimburse NJDEP for damages it has and will incur resulting from ICC’s failure to fulfill its statutory remediation obligations.
 ICC moved to dismiss, asserting, in relevant part, that NJDEP’s complaint was untimely.
 In an oral decision, a trial court agreed with ICC, finding that the Spill Act’s three-year statute of limitations on State claims “accrued on the day ‘any portion of remedial action’ began on the Site.”
 The trial court granted ICC’s motion to dismiss on August 4, 2023.